scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    ```
    If the Scalar DL Schema Loader pod is `ContainerCreating` or `Running`, wait for the process will be completed (The STATUS will be `Completed`).

 ## Step 7.
-Deploy Scalar DL Ledger on minikube by Helm Charts
+Deploy Scalar DL Ledger on the Kubernetes (minikube) using Helm Charts

-In this section, we will deploy Scalar DL Ledger on minikube by using Helm Charts.

 1. Create a custom value file for Scalar DL Ledger (scalardl-ledger-custom-values.yaml).
    ```console